matthew-tyler/ibmhex_to_ieee/README.md

 I used ChatGPT to help with a lot of the nitty-gritty python nonsense, such as how to turn a hex string into a binary string.
 And I also used ChatGPT to write the documentation for the program.

+## Extra Testing and Proofing - Rosie Bicknell
+To test how the program worked on different machines and environments I did extra testing and general QC of the implementations

 ## Challenges

 We weren't able to find any resources online where you can turn a hex or binary string, which represents an IBM float, into its corresponding decimal value, so we had to do those conversions by hand.